 Let’s say that you plan on traveling to China and that you want to use your own VPN.
 In theory, any VPN should work since the Great Firewall of China isn’t that difficult to go through after all.
 So, what would happen if you’re caught using a foreign VPN?

 The truth is that Josh’s story happened in 2015, and China has decided to become more aggressive since then.
 So, our advice would be not to try your luck with just about any VPN - and it’s always best to use a VPN with a proven track record of working in China.

 Can You Use Corporate VPNs in China?

-It is a common practice for large business organizations to use VPNs for the purposes of securing their communication.
+It is a common practice for large business organizations to use VPNs to secure their communication.
 A country that completely blocks this practice doesn’t exist.
-That is because China is interested in foreign investments and it doesn’t want to block them - even though firm laws do exist in practice.
+That is because China is interested in foreign investments, and it doesn’t want to impede them - even though numerous strict laws do exist in practice.

-In general, corporate VPNs use the public Internet to create secure communication channels.
-Even though there were reports saying that China is disrupting corporate VPNs, there weren’t any widespread reports.
+Generally, corporate VPNs use the public Internet to create secure communication channels.
+Even though there were reports saying that China is disrupting corporate VPNs, this isn’t something to be overly concerned about.
 It is believed that companies are free to use their custom VPNs - but they need to know their limitations.

 The biggest limitation of using a corporate VPN is that all data generated in China needs to remain within the country’s borders.
 We are talking about personal data like ID cards, passport information, and bank accounts - and this is China’s effort to protect its citizens.

-What Are the Punishments for Using a VPN in China?
+What’s the Punishment for Using VPN in China?

 Many experts agree that the Great Firewall of China is built to discourage regular Web users from accessing censored websites.
-After all, bypassing the firewall is actually quite easy and all you need is a reliable VPN.
-Therefore, the main goal of this action isn’t to catch those using a VPN but to prevent those from ‘leaving China’ who don’t use these applications.
+After all, bypassing the firewall is relatively easy and all you need is a reliable VPN.
+Therefore, the main goal of this action isn’t to catch those using a VPN.

-Using VPNs within legal limits (avoiding the dark Web or any kind of criminal activities) will not get you in trouble.
+Using VPNs within legal limits (avoiding the 'dark Web' or any kind of criminal activity) will not get you in trouble.
 However, selling VPNs is a tricky business.
-There were reports of a man sentenced to 9 months in jail for selling VPNs.
-However, we haven’t seen any other reports of the authorities punishing individuals for using VPNs.
+There were reports of a man sentenced to nine months in jail for selling VPNs.
+Yet, we haven’t seen any other news of the authorities punishing individuals for using VPNs.

-Since Apple has removed a bunch of highly popular VPNs from its Chinese app store, it can be hard to install and natively run a VPN app.
-The most popular solution to this problem is to create a new iTunes account using an address from the USA.
-This also includes using a VPN, so that your IP address points to a location in the US.
+Since Apple has removed a bunch of highly popular VPNs from its Chinese app store, it can be hard to install a VPN app.
+The most popular solution to this problem is to create a new Apple ID account using an address from the USA.

-Can You Pay for a VPN Using a Chinese Payment Service?
+Can I Pay for a VPN Using Chinese Payment Services?

-Well, this depends on a chosen VPN.
-While the majority of popular services support PayPal, which is a way to keep your subscription alive, only a handful support payment options like Chinese bank cards, Union Pay, and AliPay.
+This depends on the chosen VPN.
+While the majority of the popular VPN services support PayPal, which is a way to keep your subscription alive, only a handful support payment options like Chinese bank cards, Union Pay, and AliPay.
 One of the VPNs that stands out in this manner is ExpressVPN.

-How to Access Facebook in China – VPN, Proxy, or SSH?
+How to Access Facebook in China – via a VPN, Proxy, or SSH?

 How Do Foreigners Check Gmail in China?

-You might already know that Google is still banned in China, even though this might change in the near future.
-So, how do foreigners check Gmail?
-The easy answer is – they can’t since Google services are not available in this country.
-The long answer is – there are still ways to make Gmail work.
+You might already know that Google is still banned in China.
+So, how do foreigners check their Gmail accounts?
+The easy answer is – they can’t since Google services are not available in this country (unless you use a powerful VPN, of course).

-WhatsApp is not banned in China, and it’s actually one of the few international messaging services available in this country.
+WhatsApp is not banned in China, and it’s actually one of a few international messaging services available in this country.
 However, what’s worrying is that WhatsApp was briefly blocked back in July 2017.
-Even though you can still use this app, this doesn’t mean that you shouldn’t add another layer of protection.
-So, read our following segment to see which VPN to pick.
+Even though you can still use this app, it doesn’t mean that you shouldn’t add another layer of protection - which includes using a VPN.

-Dear readers, what would be all on how to use VPNs in China without breaking the law.
-We hope that you managed to find answers to all your questions.
+That would be all on how to use VPNs in China without breaking the law.
+We hope that you've managed to find answers to all of your questions.
 If not, please don’t hesitate to post a comment below.